Corporations use IRS Form 1120 to report their taxes. See B3-3.2-02, Business Structures, for more information on corporations.

 tax liability and amount of any dividends, and

-the total amount of obligations on mortgages or notes that are payable in less than one year.
+the total amount of obligations on mortgages, notes, or bonds that are payable in less than one year.
 These adjustments are not required if there is evidence that these obligations roll over regularly and/or the business has sufficient liquid assets to cover them.